Why should I study at Stanford?

 Will an MBA or other degree enhance my admission competitiveness if my TOEFL score is below minimum?

 This will depend on your statement of purpose, i.e., how well you can motivate why you would like to study with us given what you have done so far and what you hope to accomplish in your career.
-It will also depend on your recommendations, since I assume that you'll have one or two recommenders from your MBA studies and on the grades you achieved in the MBA program.
+It will also depend on your recommendations, since we assume that you'll have one or two recommenders from your MBA studies and the good grades you achieved in the MBA program.